vkatari10/trading-bot/README.md

 ## Limitations

-There are several limitaions with this trading bot, however the most signficant are listed below.<br>
+There are several limitaions with this trading bot, however the most significant are listed below.<br>
 - Ingestion of delayed data, up to 1-15 minutes
 - Data refresh rates of 1 minute, limiting predictions to every minute
 - Burn-in period during live execution (~30 minutes)